DID YOU KNOW?

-Is reclaimed water safe for the irrigation of food crops?
+Is Water REuse safe for the irrigation of food crops?

 Strict guidelines and regulations are followed to ensure the protection of public health.
 For example, in California and Arizona, leafy green crops are held to strict food safety guidelines by the Leafy Greens Marketing Agreement (LGMA) that includes extensive testing on water and soil, along with other requirements to ensure the safety of food.
 Soon, all irrigation waters will be held to higher standards due to the new EPA Food Safety Modernization Act’s Food Safety Rule.

 Through years of testing and analysis, the safety of recycled water for use on agriculture has been determined to be comparable to other sources of water and is safe for humans and the environment.
 Recycled water gets treated to meet standards based on end use, and its quality can often be higher than that of traditional sources, such as surface waters, which are exposed to a variety of pollution sources.

 The U.S. can preserve water resources for future generations whilesaving money, generating revenue, creating jobs,supporting global internet traffic, and contributing to tourism and recreation.
 Water reuse projects have played a role in developingsome of America’s favorite recreations, such as football, golf, and skiing.

 Protecting AZ’s Water Supply, Water Reuse in Ag: https://youtu.be/evUFPj_-mh0

 City of Fresno: A Sustainable New Water Source for Fresno’s Future: https://youtu.be/wQROJicTAcg

 3rd graders with snap peas: with permission from Max Crain from Our Neighbors Farm & Pantry.